AdaCore/spark2014/docs/guidance/main.rst

 Avoiding run-time errors in the computation of the maximum size of the table was more complicated.
 It required bounding both the maximum number of elements in the table and the size of each element.
-To bound the maximal number of elements in the table, we introduce a constrained subtype of ``Positive`` for the size of the table, as described in the guidelines:
+To bound the maximal number of elements in the table, we introduced a constrained subtype of ``Natural`` for the size of the table, as described in the guidelines:

 .. code-block:: ada